subho2810/urService-web/README.md

 * Node js has to be installed
 * Xammp control panel has to be installed for the connection with apache and sql
 * should locally create a database in phpmyadmin
-* basic routing technique has to be known along with javascripty html and css
+* basic routing technique has to be known along with javascript html and css
 * code editor used here is Visual studio code